Shepto/SpaceShooter/README.md

 ## [ABOUT/O HRE]

-Its simple space 2D shooter where you are controling space ship which have to defeat oponents and stay alive whole level.
-There will be different levels and each level will be more and more difficult with boss at the end, who player have to defeat to go to the next level.
+Its simple space 2D shooter where you are controling space ship which have to defeat oponents and stay alive as possible.
+There will be score counter and player will gain score for killing enemies and meteors.

-Jedna sa o jedoduchu 2D vesmirnu strielacku v ktorej hrac ovlada vesmirnu lod ktora musi porazit jej nepriatelov a ostat nazive cely level.
+Jedna sa o jedoduchu 2D vesmirnu strielacku v ktorej hrac ovlada vesmirnu lod ktora musi porazit jej nepriatelov a ostat nazive co najdlhsie.
+V hre sa bude pocitat skore ktore hrac nadobudne nicenim nepriatelov a meteoritov.
-Bude tam viac rozlicnych levelov a kazdy level bude cim dalej obtiaznejsi.
-Na konci kazdeho levelu bude boss ktoreho musi hrac porazit aby presiel do dalsieho levelu.

 ## [REQUIRIMENTS/POZIADAVKY]